Double Banana Cake

 However, I came across the recipe for a Double Banana Cake in the magazine and told my husband that I’d happily make it for him.
 The recipe sounded straightforward and relatively reasonable to make.
 I thought it would be just the thing to use up those banana stragglers that end up too ripe to just eat.

 I said the recipe was relatively reasonable – if I ignore the fact that it took 3 sticks of butter and 6 eggs in the cake alone.
 8 bananas total.
 650 calories a serving.
 But I made it anyway…

-I let the cakes cool in the pans until the next day, when I was ready to assemble and frost the cake.
 I didn’t have heavy whipping cream and didn’t see the point of putting 2 whole sticks of butter in a buttercream frosting for a single cake, so I adapted a different buttercream recipe.
 However, I made mine with way too much milk, and I ran out of powdered sugar so tried to grind granulated sugar to be superfine.
 So I ended up with very soft frosting that ran a little, and that had a little grit from the pulverized granulated sugar.

 So, use your favorite buttercream to frost.
 Add a layer of buttercream to the bottom layer.
 Arrange banana slices over it.
 Add top layer, and put down a light crumb layer of frosting.
 Use remaining frosting to coat.